 - Please join at least 15 mins. early to work through technical issues.

-A digital download of the required books will be provided prior to the class.
+At no additional cost, a digital download of the required books will be provided prior to the class.
 If you wish or to order printed copies of the books, you can do so by going to the below pages.

 This two-day intermediate level course is designed for facility and site supervisors who must also serve as the competent person required by OSHA 1926.32(f), 1926.500 and 1910 standards.
 Participants are assigned tasks which require evaluation for fall hazards.
 The tasks are described using real-life site photos.
 The training provides more detailed coverage of the Fall Prevention & Protection Supervisor Training course materials and the following program topics.
 The course also supplies the participant with the knowledge and skills to perform the annual inspection and record keeping.

 - Overview of Fall Prevention and Protection